sayzlim/sayzlim.github.io/source/_posts/2012-02-04-journaling-with-day-one.md

 layout: post
 title: Journaling with Day One
 alias: /post/17027730672
-tags:
-- day one
-- review
-- apple
-- app store
+description: Day One helps you note down what, where, when, who, and how your experience happened.
 ---
 It happens all the time.
-I notice an app, pin it, and toss it aside at [Pinboard](http://pinboard.in/).
+I notice an app, pin it, and toss it aside at [Pinboard](!g "http://pinboard.in/").
 A friend of mine mentioned Day One to me few days ago, so I took a closer look to this app.
 My thought on this app?
 Totally in love with it.
 It’s definitely a beautiful tool for you who take pleasure in writing down your thoughts in diary.

 > “Make sure you write your feelings and thoughts about things going on in your life.”